Your acceptance letter is in the mail.

 You may not plan on going to college but you still need to have a plan.
-Consider a technical training or apprenticeship program or a career in the military, where you can acquire career skills.
+Most careers require more than a high school diploma.
+Consider a certificate program or a career in the military, where you can acquire career skills.

 Complete the financial aid process.